This U.S. State Has the Most Treacherous Commute

 2nd Most Dangerous State: Kentucky

 Coming in as the second-worst U.S. state for commuting is Kentucky.
 While it did escape the top spot, NHTSA reports that Kentucky still has a rate of nearly 28 car-related deaths per 100,000 drivers.
 Like many other states that made the list, distracted drivers might be responsible: Kentuckians won’t get a ticket for talking on the phone or even texting while behind the wheel.
-By the way, if you’re not doing this while driving, your commute could be toxic.

 The Most Dangerous State: Mississippi